 UV coated ABS keycaps have a stronger resistance to keyshine.
 ABS keycaps produce more clicky sounds than those made with PBT or POM.

 PBT Keycaps are made with Polybutylene Terephthalate.
 They are of higher quality than ABS keycaps.
-They are stronger, stiffer, and more durable.
-They are also heavier and have a sandier feel than ABS keycaps.
-These keycaps have higher abrasion resistance and keyshine resistance.
+They are stronger, stiffer, and more durable, also heavier, and have a sandier feel than ABS keycaps.
+These keycaps have the higher abrasion resistance and keyshine resistance.
 As expected, Mechanical keyboards with PBT keycaps are more expensive.